METEO 3 Lesson 13 Images

 Text description of the rainfall forecast for Hurricane Florence (2018) from the Weather Prediction Center image.

-The image is a map showing the projected rainfall forecast in inches for Hurricane Florence, focusing on the eastern United States.
-The map is color-coded to represent different levels of rainfall: light green indicates 2 inches, dark green 4 inches, yellow 6 inches, orange 10 inches, red 15 inches, and magenta over 20 inches.
-The highest rainfall, represented in magenta, is centered over parts of North Carolina and Virginia.
-Surrounding areas show decreasing rainfall amounts with the distance.
-The map includes parts of surrounding states such as South Carolina, Georgia, and more northern areas.
-A color legend on the right provides a reference for the rainfall amounts.
+The image is a map showing the projected rainfall forecast, in inches, for Hurricane Florence, focusing on the eastern United States.
+It is color‑coded to represent different rainfall amounts: light green indicates 2 inches, dark green 4 inches, yellow 6 inches, orange 10 inches, red 15 inches, magenta 20 inches, and purple represents totals exceeding 20 inches.
+The highest rainfall, shown in purple, is centered over central coastal North Carolina, with surrounding magenta areas extending into parts of Virginia.
+Rainfall totals decrease outward from this bullseye.

 actual rainfall estimates from Florence